 If the sprinkler heads seem to be getting very little or no water but the valve is clearly on this could be a bad valve symptom.
 Sprinkler pressure problems could be caused by the sprinkler valve not allowing enough flow through the valve.

 The first thing to do is to try to isolate the source of the problem.
 Make sure the valve is turned on all the way first.
 Next, check to see if only one valve is affected or if all the valves have the same problem.
-If all but one valve is working properly then it is likely that all of the valves are getting sufficient water and it is just the one valve that needs to be worked on.
-When the problem is isolated to one valve it could mean that the diaphragm inside the valve has gone bad.
+If all but one valve is working properly, then it is likely that all of the valves are getting sufficient water and it is just the one valve that needs to be worked on.
+When the problem is isolated to one valve, it could mean that the diaphragm inside the valve has gone bad.

-If all of the sprinkler valves are not getting enough or any water then the problem is most likely not the valves.
+If all of the sprinkler valves are not getting enough or any water, then the problem is most likely not the valves.
 The source of the problem can be at the main sprinkler shut off or at the pressure vacuum breaker.

 Sprinkler Valve Is Not Turning On

 If the valve works when turned on manually the next step is to find out if it is the wires or the solenoid that is not working properly.
 The first thing to do is to check the wires.
 Make sure there is good contact where the wires connect.
 Check that there are no cuts or breaks in the wires.
-If the wires look fine it could be the solenoid.
-The solenoid can be easily replaced, but with the cheaper sprinkler valves, you may find it almost more cost effective to just replace the valve rather then do a few repairs, especially if the valve is already a few years old.
+If the wires look fine, it could be the solenoid.
+The solenoid can be easily replaced, but with the cheaper sprinkler valves, you may find it almost more cost effective to replace the valve rather then do a few repairs, especially if the valve is already a few years old.
 The commercial or heavy duty valves are usually worth rebuilding a number of times, but you pay for it upfront.

 Leak at the Sprinkler Furthest From the Valve

-This is one of the bad valve symptoms that is easy to miss.
-When there is standing water or leaking water at the sprinkler furthest from the sprinkler valves it could be the sprinkler head, but it could also be that the corresponding valve.
+This is one of the bad valve symptoms that are easy to miss.
+When there is standing water or leaking water at the sprinkler furthest from the sprinkler valves, it could be the sprinkler head, but it could also be that the corresponding valve.
 Standing water is a sign that the valve is not shutting off completely.
 There can be several causes for a sprinkler valve that doesn’t turn off properly.
 If this is a new problem, check for debris in the valve that can be causing it to stay open.
-If cleaning doesn’t solve the problem it could be that the valve is broken and once again you must decide to replace or repair it.
-If the problem is not new it could be that the valve was installed backward.
+If cleaning doesn’t solve the problem, it could be that the valve is broken and once again you must decide to replace or repair it.
+If the problem is not new, it could be that the valve was installed backward.
 Check the valve to ensure that the direction of flow is pointing the right way.